Okipa/laravel-table/README.md

 ```

 ### `->dateTimeFormat()`
-> Set the format for a datetime, date or time attribute (optional).
+> Set the format for a datetime, date or time database column (optional).
 > (Carbon::parse($value)->format($format) method is used under the hood).

 **Note :**